-Farmers who applied for loans to face the drought of 2017 will be able to agree with the banks a grace period and extend the repayment period.
-The Ministry will assume the cost of the guarantees.
-Applications can be submitted in the next four months.
+- All farmers who received loans after the 2017 drought may agree a grace period with the loan provider and extend the repayment period.
+The Ministry of Agriculture will pay for the cost of the guarantees.

 Purchases and returning rights

-For its part, Endesa has decided to suspend power cuts due to non-payment during the health crisis.
+- Endesa opted to suspend power cuts due to non-payment during the COVID-19 crisis.

 At Costaluz Lawyers, we are well aware of the challenges facing both individuals and businesses during the current COVID-19 crisis.
 We are therefore keeping up to date with all measures introduced by both the government and private sector with the view to helping our clients at these difficult times.